 Click here to take a virtual tour of the Jean and Howard Caine Apartments

 The Jean and Howard Caine Apartment Building was the first established by March of Dimes’ Non-Profit Housing Corporation, which was created in 1992 to develop and promote affordable supportive housing for people with physical disabilities.
-The 59-unit building has 24 specially designed support care units to allow more than 40 people with physical needs to live safely and independently in their own homes.
+The 59-unit building has 24 specially designed support care units to allow people with physical needs to live safely and independently in their own homes.

 It was with the generous support of governments of all levels, federal, provincial and municipal that this apartment building was constructed, and it remains a model for all of March of Dimes’ Non-Profit Housing Corporation endeavours.

 This building was named to honour Jean and Howard Caine, who along with their daughter Pamela, a polio survivor, were devoted disability advocates who dedicated their lives to promoting the need for accessible and affordable living spaces that adults with disabilities could call their own.
 Pamela was an inaugural member of the first Non-Profit Housing Corporation Board.

 Photos of The Jean and Howard Caine Apartments.

 Click here to donate to Jean and Howard Caine Apartments through CanadaHelps website.

 On May 25, 2017, MODC's Non-Profit Housing Corporation was thrilled to be one of the local charity recipients to receive a generous donation from The May Court Club of Oakville.
 We are very grateful for their support of the Jean and Howard Caine Apartments.

 Click here to view more images of the cheque presentation ceremony.

 Image (left to right): Margaret Purcell, March of Dimes Canada Individual Giving, Acting Associate Director and Wendy Harrington, Vice President of The May Court Club of Oakville.

 Thank you to the generous Jean and Howard Caine Apartments Supporters: